Springtails in North Jersey

 Springtails can be found outdoors in areas like swimming pools, moist landscaped yards, vegetable gardens, and mud puddles.
 While they tend to appear in spring and early summer, they can be found year-round in ideal moist environments.
 The presence of organic debris, mold, and dampness increases the risk of a springtail infestation.
 Homeowners are often surprised by how suddenly they appear in damp indoor areas like kitchen sinks, bathtubs, or houseplants.

 Springtail Behaviors, Threats, or Dangers

-If you are dealing with springtails, contact your local flea, tick, and mite experts.
+If you are experiencing issues with springtails, call your local flea, tick, and mite exterminators.